 Negligent Security Sexual Assault Miami Attorney

-At Flanagan Personal Injury & Wrongful Death Law Firm, P.A., we understand the pain, fear, and uncertainty following a sexual assault.
+Our attorneys understand the pain, fear, and uncertainty following a sexual assault.
 We believe that by holding all responsible parties financially accountable, it can help you move on from your trauma.
 If someone sexually assaults you on public or private property, you may have a personal injury case against the property owner for failure to provide adequate security.
 Discuss your legal options with our attorneys for free.
-Contact the Flanagan Personal Injury & Wrongful Death Law Firm, P.A. today.

 Our Miami premises liability attorneys have been in practice for years, aiming to recover maximum compensation for each client that comes to them for help.
 Michael T. Flanagan, our firm’s founder, was one of the youngest attorneys in the country to have obtained a multi-million-dollar settlement for a personal injury claimant.
 The following year, he obtained an even larger settlement of $5.2 million for a client.
 Our law firm has the experience, commitment, and passion to get the most for your negligent security sexual assault claim.